|

 port, Thunderbird or plastic bottles of generic vodka.
 Or the white lightning, hand sanitizer and

-mouthwash, since they raised sin taxes.
-Surplus people... you can house them in jails
+Surplus people... you can house them in jails or in shelters, and

-or in shelters, and churches can feed them, but to what end?"
-Glenn leaned
+churches can feed them, but to what end?"
+Glenn leaned forward, fingering

 Andy

 scowled.
 "Something I forgot to tell you?
-Jefferson
+Jefferson Street Sanctuary?

-Street Sanctuary?
 Defunded!
-Going on six months... building and the
+Going on six months... building and the people still there, of

-people still there, of course, but Pinhead cut off our money, soon as he won
+course, but Pinhead cut our money off, soon as he won his second term.
+Got some

-his second term.
-Got some kind of real estate scam cooking, I hear, but they'd
+kind of real estate scam cooking, I hear, but they'd rather let us fade away

-rather let us fade away than have to call in the police or Turks and do a Waco,
+than have to call in the police or Turks and do a Waco, or that place in

-or that place in Philadelphia, back in the day?
+Philadelphia, back in the day?
+Building's

-Building's still in litigation, could be for
+still in litigation, could be for years until the economy bounces back, if

-though, keeping it warm with space heaters over last winter, courtesy of the
+ever.
+Burned up all our assets, though, keeping it warm with space heaters over

 "Then